wootguy/Glitch-Life/readme.txt

 -------------------------- Troubleshooting --------------------------

+I keep crashing with "Bad Surface Extents".
+Why?
+   This is caused by using the vertex "blend" corruption on a dedicated server.
+   To fix this, disable "singleplayer" in the config or remove "blend" from the list of "corruptions" (also in the config).

 The game keeps crashing!
 What can I do?
    This is how unstable each randomization option is (on a scale from 1-10):
        Texture = 0